Camillia Monet

-Monet is the CEO and founder of Esperanza Productions LLC, located at Hollywood’s Paramount Studios, as well as acting & 1-on-1 coaching studio, Monet Studios.
-Esperanza Productions writes & produces films, television, short form content and commercials on all platforms.
+Monet is the CEO and founder of Esperanza Productions LLC, located at Hollywood's Paramount Studios, as well as acting & 1-on-1 coaching studio, Monet Studios.
+Esperanza Productions writes and produces films, television, short form content and commercials on all platforms.
 As opposed to Monet Studios, which provides coaching and audition preparation both locally in Los Angeles and globally via video platforms like Zoom.

-Education and career

-Education
+Early life and education

+Monet was born in Philadelphia, the daughter of Esperanza P. Sanes, for whom she named her company.
+Both of her parents immigrated to the United States from the United States Virgin Islands in the 1980s.
+She is the youngest of six siblings: five sisters, each of which serve in various law enforcement professions, and one brother, a freelance artist.

-In her youth, Monet attended the high school for creative and performing arts.
-She was later chosen to attend the Pennsylvania governors school for the arts.
-As an undergraduate, Monet attended at The University of the Arts to study acting on a full scholarship.
-She went on to receive her masters from the prestigious Yale school of drama.
-While working alongside Tom Cruise and Steven Spielberg she was inspired to continue her filmmaking education and graduated from UCLA’s Producing Program.
+As an undergraduate, Monet attended at the University of the Arts in Philadelphia to study acting on a full scholarship.
+She went on to receive her masters from Yale University's school of drama.
+While later working with Tom Cruise and Steven Spielberg, she was inspired to continue her filmmaking education and graduated from UCLA's producing program.

-Acting career
+Career

-Monet had her start in theater in Manhattan, working at theaters such as The Roundabout Theatre with Bill Irwin, originating the role of Celestina in “Cloud Tectonics” at Playwright’s Horizon and later touring the nation in the role, and becoming a member of the Blue Light Theatre Co.
-She worked for several years on and off-Broadway before moving to Los Angeles.She has had a successful career in film and television, appearing on shows such as Law & Order, Saving Grace, Cold Case, and the Emmy Award-winning The Shield.
+Monet began her acting career in theater in Manhattan, working at theaters such as The Roundabout Theatre with Bill Irwin, originating the role of Celestina in "Cloud Tectonics" at Playwright's Horizon and later touring the nation in the role, and becoming a member of the Blue Light Theatre Co.
+She worked for several years on and Off-Broadway before moving to Los Angeles.
+Her television acting credits include Law & Order, Saving Grace, Cold Case, and The Shield.

 Monet has also worked as a private acting coach, professor at New York University and Woodbury University, and adjunct professor at UCLA.

-Current Career - Monet Studios, Esperanza Productions

 After graduating from the UCLA producers program, Monet founded Esperanza Productions.
 Monet is responsible for the over-all artistic agenda at Esperanza: story development, attaching talent, sourcing and securing financing, implementing schedules and over-seeing and maintaining budget.
-Since its inception, she has guided Esperanza through the production of over twenty projects, most recently Devil May Call, which was acquired by Lionsgate and distributed through mainstream digital platforms such as Netflix and Redbox.
+Since its inception, she has guided Esperanza through the production of over twenty projects, most recently Devil May Call, which was acquired by Lionsgate and distributed through mainstream digital platforms, including Netflix and Redbox.

 She also provides on-camera and in-studio coaching and training for actors in Hollywood and worldwide through Monet Studios.
-And, Monet is an instructor at the Yale School of Drama.
+Monet is also an instructor at the Yale School of Drama.

-Monet has been named one of the top female entrepreneurs of 2015 in Hollywood and was praised for her work in female empowerment by Splash Magazine.
-She appears as a Guest Artist and Speaker at UCLA, Rome University, Scuola Di Teatro in Bologna, Italy, and Hollywood Women's Film Institute.
+Monet has been named one of the top female entrepreneurs of 2015 in Hollywood and was praised for her work in female empowerment by Splash magazine.
+She has been a guest artist and speaker at UCLA, Sapienza University of Rome, Scuola Di Teatro in Bologna, Italy, and Hollywood Women's Film Institute.